 Map 1) A Development and Tax Increment Financing (TIF) Plan was adopted by the City Council in 1995, and has a sunset date of "twenty (20) years or until all improvements are completed and all bonds issued under the plan are retired, if at an earlier date."
 During this period of time, taxes greater than the established base State Equalized Value (SEV) for the area of the Development District are captured.
-The taxes captured from increases in value greater than the base SEV are utilized for improvements to public infrastructure and assets within the community.
+The taxes capture from increases in value greater than the base SEV are utilized for improvements to public infrastructure and assets within the community.

 The DDA district is very large and with financial constraints of the City budget, the DDA TIF has greatly assisted with capital projects and park improvements within the City.
-This has been the primary focus of TIF development for project investment.
-The DDA does not currently administer any programs such as facade or business grants, but would like to in the future as the DDA continues to mature and investment in infrastructure and assets is not as necessary.
+This has been the primary focus of TIF